W2Codam/ft_galaxy/README.md

 > Performance in this section is crucial!
 So be smart on how to create the particle system, do not just simply create a bunch of emitters everywhere.

-Last but not least the player should be able save/export the current settings into a file format that can be loaded into the game and load/import those settings to recreate the galaxy.
+Last but not least the player should be able save/export the current settings into a file format which you can then, again, load/import those settings to recreate the galaxy.
 Feel free to use any format you like.

-Finally, make sure to implement some LOD's for you models, needles to say your game should not stutter or lag.
+Finally, make sure to implement some LOD's for your models, needles to say your game should not stutter or lag.

 ---